-Special designs of PTFE-expansion joints may be necessary if special combinations of loads occur.
-If higher pressure ratings than shown e.g. in figure 6 are required multi-layer metal bellows may be used, which for corrosion protection reasons are lined with PTFE (see figure 12).
+If increased pressure ratings than for pure PTFE expansion joints are required multi-layer metal bellows may be used, which for corrosion protection reasons are lined with PTFE (see figure 14).
 These types may be designed or used for the pressure range PN10, PN16 and PN25.
 It combines the chemical resistance of PTFE with the high stability of metal constructions.
 If the metal layer is built up of several thin layers the spring rate is typically reduced.

-Fig. 12: High pressure expansion joint with internal PTFE liner
+Fig. 14: High pressure expansion joint with internal PTFE liner